 Caughey And Ugwueru The Ones To Catch As #EnergiaAIL Women’s Division Top Scorers

-As the Energia All-Ireland League Women’s Division enters its mid-season break, Railway Union’s Nikki Caughey and UL Bohemians flyer Chisom Ugwueru are top of the Christmas tree as the leading points and try scorers respectively.
+With the Energia All-Ireland League Women’s Division in its mid-season break, Railway Union’s Nikki Caughey and UL Bohemians flyer Chisom Ugwueru are top of the Christmas tree as the leading points and try scorers respectively.

 While UL Bohs are still unbeaten at the top of the table, their walkover win over Wicklow last weekend meant Ugwueru (13 tries) and Kate Flannery were unable to add to their tallies.